liamstatham/100-days-of-code/log.md

   - Loads of progress and learning how to manipulate data in dataframes
   - Learning matplotlib and Pandas
   - creating some graphs with my strava data is really interesting

+### Day 20: Jan 20, Wednesday

+**Today's Progress**:
+  - Progress with seaborn and data viz
+  - more data manipulation with pandas
+  - more getting used to jupyter as a tool